Battle of Lüshunkou: The battle

 Skirmishing on the outskirts of Lüshunkou began on 20 November 1894, creating a panic among the defenders resulting in looting and destruction of property.
 Most of the Qing officers fled on two small boats which remained in port, leaving their men to their fate.

 The assault on Lüshunkou began after midnight on 21 November 1894.
 Under heavy fire, the Japanese forces had stormed all of the important landward defenses by noon the following day.
 The shore fortifications held out a bit longer, but the final one fell to the Japanese by 1700 hours.
 During the night of 22 November 1894, the surviving Chinese defenders deserted their remaining positions, abandoning 57 large-caliber and 163 small-caliber artillery pieces.
 The fortifications, dockyards and a large supply of coal were captured largely intact by the Japanese.

-When the Japanese forces entered the city, they were fired upon from houses where Chinese soldiers had hidden themselves and had put on civilian dress so as to better blend in with the local population.
-The Japanese responded with a house-to-house search, killing many adult men who offered resistance.

-Chinese casualties were officially estimated at 4000 killed.
-The Japanese loses were 29 men killed, and 233 wounded.

 Aftermath of the battle

 The speed of the Japanese victory at Lüshunkou was regarded as a turning point in the war by contemporary Western observers and was a strong blow to the prestige of the Qing government.
 The Chinese government responded by denying that the naval base had fallen, and stripped Li Hongzhang of his official titles.